 In October we examined Environmentalism and made Unusual Upcycled Planters, an easy way to reuse every day items you’d normally throw out— a water bottle, a tin can, old toys.
-We saw children from all over the world learn how easy it is to make the world a little greener.
+We watched as children from all over the world learned how easy it is to make the world greener.
 Check out their creations and share your own with #CMACIVICKIDS!

 Last week, CMA Teaching Artist Ian Tousius brought the Unusual Upcycled Planters project to Restart, our arts education program for children living in transitional housing.
 Find Ian’s reflection below.